-There are three Lorentz indices in the correlation function about vertex $D^{*}D^{*}J/\psi$ in Eq. (\ref{eq:9}), which leads to complicated tensor structures.
-For simplicity, we will contract the correlation functions with the metric tensor $g^{\mu\nu}$ to get the following reduced correlation function with only one Lorentz index,
+There are three Lorentz indices for the correlation functions of vertex $D^{*}D^{*}J/\psi$ in Eq. (\ref{eq:9}), which will lead to complicated tensor structures.
+Using the metric tensor $g^{\mu\nu}$, these correlation functions can be reduced as,